ardata-fr/mschart/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
 [![Build Status](https://travis-ci.org/ardata-fr/mschart.svg?branch=master)](https://travis-ci.org/ardata-fr/mschart)

 The `mschart` package provides a framework for easily create charts for 'Microsoft PowerPoint' documents.
-It has to be used with package `officer` that will produce the charts in new or existing PowerPoint or Word documents.
+It has to be used with package [`officer`](https://davidgohel.github.io/officer) that will produce the charts in new or existing PowerPoint or Word documents.

 <img src="tools/ms_barchart.png" align="center"/>

+**The user documentation can be read [here](https://ardata-fr.github.io/mschart/articles/introduction.html).**

+**Functions you should be aware of are documented [here](https://ardata-fr.github.io/mschart/reference/index.html).**

 Installation
 ------------